TTC This one-month course is a profound experience that helps to establish a firm

 Dorm Accommodation is simple, mainly dormitory space.

-A small number of shared twin rooms with private bathroom are available at Neyyar Dam and Uttarkashi.
+A small number of shared twin rooms with private bathroom are available.
 We cannot guarantee twin room bookings.
 Those requiring twin rooms should book early.
 Couples are not allowed to share rooms during the course.

 Separate dormitory space for men and ladies.